 In possession of state-of-the-art IT skills, being able to use professional databases and certain design, modelling, and simulation software depending on their specialty.
+Adequate perseverance and endurance of monotony to perform practical operations

 Adequate perseverance and endurance of monotony to perform practical operations.

-1. PPT files on the homepage of Moodle learning system

-Comment: The ppt files are continuously renewed according to the new literature data.
+Literature: 1.
+PPT files on the homepage of Moodle learning system Comment: The ppt files are continuously renewed according to the new literature data.

-Title of the course: NEPTUN-code: Weekly teaching Credit: 3

-Geoinformatics (GIS) RKXTI1ABNE hours: l+cw+lb Exam type: tm
+Title of the course: Geoinformatics (GIS) NEPTUN-code: RKXTI1ABNE Weeklyteachinghours:l+cw+lb1+0+2 Credit: 3 Exam type: tm Course leader: Position: Required preliminary knowledge: knowledge: Krisztina Demény Dr. senior lecturer Curriculum:

-1+0+2

-Course leader: Position: Required preliminary knowledge:

-González Mastrapa Henry, college associate

-Dr. professor

-~